Project Overview | Distros | Video Editing | Video on the Web | About and Contact Us | Privacy Policy

 The advice was to break the book up into separate files for each chapter.
 I chose to go with 7 files of XHTML.
 The W3C Markup Validation Service's Tidy was useful in converting my HTML to valid XHTML.

 The mimetype file must be added as uncompressed file zip -0 file.epub mimetype the (zero not oh) "store only" option does this.
 However, the new epub file still returned the error "extra field length for first filename must be 0, but was 21".
-This further suggestion from SLUG, "zip -0 -X file.epub mimetype" did the trick.
+This further suggestion from SLUG, "zip -0 -X file.epub mimetype" did the trick - but the mimetype file must be put into the container before any other files.

 Perhaps the biggest issue is the hyperlinks.
 Where it is sufficient to provide hyperlinks, to references and relevant material on the web, it isn't really practical for a reader of the hard copy to follow up as easily.
 They are also more likely to flick through the book and so, would benefit from the inclusion, or at least a description, of what is available at the link - for possible follow up.